 10. The Tale of Princess Kaguya – Takahata’s first film in 14 years is based on an old Japanese folk tale and he miraculously manages to make a film that feels like a folk tale.
 It’s the stuff of fairy tales with nymphs, castles, forests, and quests.
 The minimalism and water colors give it a faded quality as if this story has been told over and over before.

 9. At Berkeley – Frederick Wiseman’s mammoth of a documentary (244 Min.) about Cal has a Kubrickian observance to it that starts as a wide shot of the state itself and then telescopes closer into education, social functions, sports, campus life, and finally, people.
-Nothing is told to you here, but if you engage with the details of what Wiseman is presenting, you’ll be intellectually stimulated for all 4 hours.
+If you engage with the details of what Wiseman is presenting, you’ll be intellectually stimulated for all 4 hours.
 By the end I felt like I’d experienced 4 years of going to Cal.

 8. The World’s End – Edgar Wright’s final film in the Cornetto Trilogy is a sci/fi comedy mashup and it’s as great as its predecessors.
 Wright’s crafted a super energized Twilight Zone episode.
-It retains the comedy and action of the first two but the script digs deeper and Wright’s direction is now on another level.
 5 old friends return to their hometown to finish a pub crawl.
 The town is different though; it doesn’t feel the same.
 Yes, it’s entertainingly been taken over by robots (blanks) but the subtext explores adulthood, conformity, religion, alcoholism, and the dangers of living in the past.
 Adulthood is a terrifying time that sneaks up and the film analyzes it through gutbustingly funny drunk genre goggles.